A direct detection of neutral hydrogen intensity mapping on Mpc scales at $z\approx 0.32$ and $z\approx 0.44$: Model fitting

-\end{linenomath*} where $m$ integrates over the halo mass range, $C_{\rm HI}$ is the conversion factor from HI mass density to temperature, $n(m)$ is the halo mass function \citep{Tinker_2008}, $b(m)$ is the linear halo bias \citep{Tinker_2010}, $\langle M_{\rm HI}(m) \rangle$ is the HI-halo mass relation, $u_{\rm HI}(k|m)$ is the normalised Fourier-transformed density profile, $k=\sqrt{k_\perp^2+k^2_\parallel}$ and $b_{\rm HI}^0$ is the linear HI bias.
-We include redshift space distortions in our analysis, taking into account both the Kaiser effect \citep{Kaiser_1987} as well as the FoG effect \citep{Jackson_1971} which affects the small line of sight scales (large $k_\parallel$) we are observing.
+where $m$ integrates over the halo mass range, $C_{\rm HI}$ is the conversion factor from HI mass density to temperature, $n(m)$ is the halo mass function \citep{Tinker_2008}, $b(m)$ is the linear halo bias \citep{Tinker_2010}, $\langle M_{\rm HI}(m) \rangle$ is the HI-halo mass relation, $u_{\rm HI}(k|m) = \mathcal{F}(\rho_{\rm HI}(r|m))$ is the normalised Fourier-transform of the density profile $\rho_{\rm HI}(r|m)$, $k=\sqrt{k_\perp^2+k^2_\parallel}$ and $b_{\rm HI}^0$ is the linear HI bias.
+We include redshift space distortions in our analysis, taking into account both the Kaiser effect \citep{Kaiser_1987} and the FoG effect \citep{Jackson_1971} which affects the small line of sight scales (large $k_\parallel$) we are observing.
 For these terms, $f$ is the growth rate and $\sigma_p =\sigma_v(1+z)/(Hf) $ where $\sigma_v$ is the velocity dispersion and $H$ is the Hubble parameter.
 Here, we simplify the modelling of the FoG effects by assuming an averaged velocity dispersion $\sigma_v$, which can be related to the velocity width of the emission line profile of the stacked HI galaxies. $P_{\rm m}(k)$ is the matter power spectrum calculated using halofit \citep{Takahashi_2012}.

 The linear HI bias is calculated as \begin{linenomath*}